OSGConnect/connectbook/new-docs-jan-2020/registration-and-login.md

 Start by creating an OSG Connect account.
 Visit the [OSG Connect web site](<https://osgconnect.net/>), then select **Sign Up**.

+Authentication with the user management system is using your institutional credentials.
+For example, you can authenticate with your own university account.

 The default first step is to sign in using an InCommon ID through the CILogon service.
 This allows you to enroll using your existing campus identifier and